demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data distributed.

-One way to improve the Accuracy and not having overfitting, we can use data augmentation to increase the dataset, but this will not be my priority in this project.
-My goal is to use the provided dataset to meet the Udacity proejct accuracy spec.
+One way to improve the accuracy and not having overfitting, and we can use data augmentation to increase the dataset first.

 ![alt text][image2]